Microsoft Surface pro and Macbook Pro

 Last Words

 Would I recommend the Surface Pro or Pro 2?
 Especially if you’re an artist or someone sick and tired of using multiple devices.
 We live in a world where our computing hardware is powerful and can do its job with surprisingly little energy or heat.
-There’s just no reason to carry two devices in your bag in addition to the smartphone in your pocket.
+There’s just no reason to carry two devices besides the smartphone in your pocket.
 If I could have a wish granted, it’d be for Microsoft to add an extra USB 3.0 port, thunderbolt, and move from a SATA to a PCIe SSD.
 It doesn’t need those items, but the hardware nerd in me would be thrilled to have them.

 As for Surface Pro 3, well, I’d love to review it, and more importantly, I’d love to put it in the hands of our classically trained illustrator so she can put it through its paces and render a verdict on its usefulness as an artist’s digital tablet, but so far haven’t had any luck getting time with the new device.
 But hey, if Microsoft wants to let us borrow one, we could probably work something out!